-The employer contributions determined by the June 30, 2023 actuarial valuation and the member contributions, paid as a percentage of payroll, are expected to be sufficient to achieve the funding objective set forth above.
+The employer contributions determined by the June 30, 2024 actuarial valuation and the member contributions, paid as a percentage of payroll, are expected to be sufficient to achieve the funding objective set forth above.
 The progress toward achieving the intended funding objectives can be measured by funding level, determined as the ratio of actuarial assets to the actuarial accrued liabilities.
-The current funded ratio is 75.8%.
+The current funded ratio is 77.6%.
 If the experience develops as assumed, and if contribution requirements are met, this ratio is expected to increase over time and the unfunded accrued liabilities will be paid off according to the constitutional and statutory funding objectives of the plan.

-The results of the current valuation indicate that the restated required aggregate employer contribution rate payable for the plan year commencing July 1, 2023 is 23.1% of payroll, which is a reduction from the 24.0% rate set by the Public Retirement Systems' Actuarial Committee.
+The results of the current valuation indicate that the restated required aggregate employer contribution rate payable for the plan year commencing July 1, 2024 is 20.84% of payroll, which is a reduction from the 21.40% rate set by the Public Retirement Systems' Actuarial Committee.
 The decrease is primarily a result of an increase in aggregate payroll on which the contribution rate is paid.

-$13420\ Parker\ Commons\ Blvd., Suite\ 104\ Fort\ Myers, FL\ 33912\cdot (239)\ 433-5500\cdot Fax\ (239)\ 481-0634\cdot www.foster-foster.commons\ Factor (239)\ 481-0634\cdot www.foster-$
+13420 Parker Commons Blvd., Suite 104 Fort Myers, FL 33912 · (239) 433-5500 · Fax (239) 481-0634 · www.foster-foster.com

-The actuarial value of assets is determined as the market value of assets adjusted to gradually recognize investment gains and losses relative to the net assumed investment return, over a five-year period in 20% increments.
-The adjusted asset value is subject to corridor limits of 80% to 120% of the market value of assets.
+The actuarial value of assets is determined as the fair value of assets adjusted to gradually recognize investment gains and losses relative to the net assumed investment return, over a five-year period in 20% increments.
+The adjusted asset value is subject to corridor limits of 80% to 120% of the fair value of assets.
 The objective of the asset valuation method is to smooth the volatility which might otherwise occur due to market conditions on the measurement date.
-The actuarial value of assets for the plan year ending on June 30, 2023, is \$26,741,490,585.
-After adjusting for the Experience Account balance of \$84,848,078, and for the Louisiana State University Agriculture and Extension Service Supplement of \$5,453,539, the valuation assets used for funding purposes are \$26,651,188,968.
+The actuarial value of assets for the plan year ending on June 30, 2024, is \$28,016,215,885.
+After adjusting for the Experience Account balance of \$90,792,904, and for the Louisiana State University Agriculture and Extension Service Supplement of \$6,169,757, the valuation assets used for funding purposes are \$27,919,253,224.